MicrosoftDocs/customer-insights/ci-docs/measures.md

 Go to the **Measures** page to view the measures you created, their status, measure type, and the last time the data was refreshed.
 You can sort the list of measures by any column or use the search box to find the measure you want to manage.

 Select next to a measure to view available actions.
+Supported bulk operations include: refresh, delete, change state (activate/deactivate), and tags.
 Select the measure name to preview the output and download a CSV file.

 :::image type="content" source="media/measures-actions.png" alt-text="Actions to manage single measures."lightbox="media/measures-actions.png":::